Choomai/PointCollector/README.md

 # Point Collector
 Fetch students point report at [Sở GD&DT TTH | Cổng thông tin đào tạo](https://qlttgddt.thuathienhue.edu.vn/).

+First, **install** dependencies by running `pip install -r requirements.txt`

+Choose one of those methods:

 ## chrome **(most stable)**
 > Find the *variable or function* marked with the comment **[CONFIG]** and modify it to meet your requirements.
 >